 Ask yourself: If the recruiter is going to do a background check on you, is she going to discover things that are contradictory to what you’re saying?
 If so, then that’s lying.
 And you’re not doing it very well.

 Instead of lying, use positive scripting.
-Read on to see positive scripting in action with the sample answers.
+Read on to see the recommended answers for different situations.

 You were laid off